Released: 21st June 1999

 Chart run: 6-17-19-27-37-45-54-63-68

-As debut singles go, Be The First To Believe was an intriguing premise, with a title that sounds more like a tagline created to give a1 an air of mystique than it did a song lyric…
+As debut singles go, Be The First To Believe was an intriguing premise, with a title that sounds more like a tagline created to give a1 an air of mystique than it does a song lyric…

 a1 got an early break as a support act for Steps in 1999, and while at first glance the two acts didn’t appear to have an awful lot in common, there was a significant link between them: Tim Byrne.
-During the time that he had helped put Steps together, one Paul Marazzi had auditioned for the group but failed to make the cut.
+During the time he helped put Steps together, one Paul Marazzi had auditioned for the group but failed to make the cut.
 It’s no coincidence that when the time came for Tim Byrne to look at forming a new boyband, Paul was hastily recruited and later joined by Ben Adams, Mark Read and Christian Ingebrigtsen. a1 were born, and when it comes to their debut single, in particular, it’s hard to ignore that it recycles and reuses some elements of Steps’ early career.
 Even if by pure coincidence.

-There aren’t many pop songs that knowingly opt not to put their best foot forward, but that is undoubtedly true of Be The First To Believe, and it seems very deliberate.
+There aren’t many pop songs that knowingly opt not to put their best foot forward, but that is true of Be The First To Believe, and it seems deliberate.
 The track belies a1’s considerable talent as musicians.
 Indeed, it was that which allowed them to competently evolve with pop music as it moved towards a more organic sound in the early ‘00s.
 But here, none of that is evident whatsoever, and arguably it wasn’t important in mid-1999.
 Instead, Be The First To Believe is primarily concerned with establishing a1 as a boyband that could keep pace with their local pop peers.
 And in that respect, it does rather well.

-Overall, Be The First To Believe isn’t a bad pop song of the time by any means.
-It’s perfectly competent as debut singles go.
+Overall, Be The First To Believe isn’t a bad pop song by any means; it’s perfectly competent as debut singles go.
 But a1 were much more than just a competent pop act, and in that sense, it does feel lightweight when compared to the material that followed afterwards.
-The single debuted at #6, which is a fair result given how little it utilises the considerable talents of a1.
-In the grand scheme of things, this is most certainly one of the more enjoyably disposable singles that they released.
-Even so, it’s saved from being utterly forgettable by the group themselves, who immeasurably elevate it.
-If you weren’t a definite believer in a1 after this single, there was minimally enough here to create a natural curiosity.
-With the charts full to the brim and close to bursting with pop acts, that was success enough.
+The single debuted at #6 and went on to sell 139,100 copies, making it the 133rd biggest hit of 1999.
+In the grand scheme of things, this is most certainly one of the more enjoyably disposable singles a1 released, and even so, is saved from being totally forgettable by the group themselves, who elevate it.